Patronymic: Russian

 In Russia, the patronymic is an official part of the name, used in all official documents, and when addressing somebody both formally and among friends.
 The correct written order of a full name is surname, given name, then patronymic – this order would be found on official documents, business cards, and formal addresses.
 For example, a woman named Mariya Iosifovna Zhukova would hand you a business card that says Zhukova Mariya Iosifovna.
 Use of the given name followed by the patronymic in Russian is always the neutral, correct and polite way to address any person except close friends, family members, or children – in such cases usage of the patronymic adds humorous intonation of exaggerated but well-meant respect.
 This form would be congruent to the Western use of Mr. and the surname for the polite and proper use and reference.
 Instead of schoolchildren calling their teacher Ms. and surname, the proper form would be given name and patronymic.
 For example, a teacher named Anna Borisovna Kopylova would always be called Anna Borisovna by her pupils.
-When addressing a much younger person, only the first name is commonly used.
+When addressing a much younger person, only the first name is commonly used, except for the cases when the younger person is of higher rank of society and/or asserts some kind of authority (for example, 24-year-old figure skater Sofia Samodurova would normally be called Sofia Vyacheslavovna because she also works as a coach).
 Individuals are addressed by their given name followed by the patronymic (e.g., "Mikhail Nikolayevich") in many situations including on formal occasions, by colleagues at work, by acquaintances, or when being addressed by someone younger in age.
 It is becoming more common for younger individuals (under 50) to drop the patronymic at work.
 In informal situations, if a person is called by a diminutive (such as Misha for Mikhail or Nastya for Anastasia), the patronymic is not used.